hphelion/documentation/migration-overview-reference.md

 2. In the instance, launch WinSCP.

 3. Use WinSCP to log into the HP Cloud Services 12.12 instance using the fields on the Session page:
 	- Host name.
-Enter the Public IP address of your instance.
+Enter the floating IP address of your instance.
 	- Port number.
 Enter the port number for your instance or use the default, port 22.
 	- User name: If the instance requires a specific user for WinSCP enter the name.
 	- Password.
 Enter the password for the specified user or leave blank if a password is not required.